 - TESS: Huh?

-- BRIGITTE: I was abroad often, travelling with my mother, a famous sociologist.
+- BRIGITTE: I was abroad often, traveling with my mother, a famous sociologist.
 It meant that I didn’t soak up the local prejudices about Antoine and his brother.

 - ANTOINE: As a result, each summer, Gaspard and I would have at least one playmate who was not afraid of us.
 At least until our teenage years.